Pentagon pizza theory

-The Pentagon pizza theory is the informal observation that spikes in fast food orders, particularly pizza delivery orders, near U.S. government buildings such as The Pentagon, CIA headquarters, and the White House often occur right before a major international crisis.
+The Pentagon pizza theory is the informal observation that spikes in fast food orders, particularly pizza delivery orders, near US government buildings such as The Pentagon, CIA headquarters, and the White House often occur right before a major international crisis.

-The theory is also referred to as the Pizza Meter or the Pentagon Pizza Index.
+The theory is also referred to as the pizza meter or the Pentagon pizza index.

 Background

 In 1990, Frank Meeks, a Domino's franchisee in Washington, told the Los Angeles Times about an extraordinary observation of some unusual late-night deliveries to the Pentagon, CIA and the White House.
 Meeks had noted that on August 1, the CIA had ordered a one-night record of 21 pizzas, and the following day Iraq invaded Kuwait, starting the Gulf War.
 At first, Meeks thought it was just a coincidence, but he observed a similar surge in deliveries in December 1998 during the impeachment hearings of Bill Clinton.
 In response, Wolf Blitzer, CNN's Pentagon correspondent at the time, remarked "Bottom line for journalists: Always monitor the pizzas".

-Similar to the Pentagon pizza observation is the observation that gay bars in Washington, D.C. see abnormally low traffic on nights that workers stay late at the Pentagon.
+During Operation Neptune Spear—the 2011 raid in which Osama bin Laden was killed—Pentagon Press Secretary George Little described the White House Situation Room as looking "like a college fraternity house" due to the large number of pizza boxes around.
+The White House team staggered their orders across multiple restaurants and also sent a staffer to pick up food from a Costco so as not to arouse suspicion.

 In August 2024, an X account was created known as the "Pentagon Pizza Report" which monitors live visit data on Google Maps in Arlington, though it has no insight on actual order volume or where pizzas are being delivered.
+The account also cross-references lower traffic with nearby gay bars.

+In February 2026, Secretary of Defense Pete Hegseth told journalists he was aware of the X account and joked that he had thought about ordering large numbers of pizzas on random nights to “throw everybody off.”